thegeekyb0y/cpp_arsenal/README.md

-# cpp_patterns
+# CPP Coding Patterns ⚡
-Collection of patterns based on loops.
+Collection of patterns I learnt in cpp, based on loops.
+**Click the pattern name to see the code for the particular pattern.**

+---

 [1.
 Hollow Rectangle](https://github.com/thegeekyb0y/cpp_patterns/blob/main/hollowrectangle.cpp)